DanutNicolin/news_scraper/README.md

 # news_scraper

-Get the latest news, filter by key words, store news in a database and plot the most used words to see the connections between the major news outlets.
+*Get the latest news
+*Filter by key words
+*Store news in a database
+*Plot the most used words

+See the connections between the major news outlets in a simple, hassle free way.